1337yeeee/goMovies/README.md

 # goMovies

-goMovies is a movie management web application that allows you to create, read, update, and delete information about movies and directors.
+goMovies is a movie management web application that allows you to read information about movies and directors.
 You can also set a rating and watched status for each movie.
 The application also includes an authorization system to secure access to the data.

 ## Features